JuliaDynamics/TimeseriesSurrogates.jl/docs/src/methods/amplitude_adjusted.md

 ## Iterative AAFT (IAAFT)

-The IAAFT surrogates add an iterative step to the AAFT algorithm improve convergence.
+The IAAFT surrogates add an iterative step to the AAFT algorithm to improve similarity of the power spectra of the original time series and the surrogates.

 ```@example MAIN
 using TimeseriesSurrogates, CairoMakie, Makie